rubenhorne/ic-issues/README.md

 ### Time to Implement

+#### Short-term

-* Short-term: ~1-2 years
+~1-2 years

+#### Medium-term

-* Medium-term: ~3-5 years
+~3-5 years

+#### Long-term

-* Long-term: ~5+ years
+~5+ years

 ### Progress

+#### Idea

-* Idea: It's just an idea in one or a few minds.
-It's mainly been discussed privately, or mentioned a few times in public areas like Twitter
+It's just an idea in one or a few minds.
+It's mainly been discussed privately, or mentioned a few times in public areas like Twitter.

+#### Traction

-* Traction: The idea is spreading to more than a few minds.
-There is significant public discussion of the issue, and conensus around its implementation is visible and forming
+The idea is spreading to more than a few minds.
+There is significant public discussion of the issue, and conensus around its implementation is visible and forming.

+#### Implementing

-* Implementing: Some entity (an individual, a company, a DAO, DFINITY, etc) has shown a reasonably likely determination to take the issue and implement it or make significant progress on its implementation
+Some entity (an individual, a company, a DAO, DFINITY, etc) has shown a reasonably likely determination to take the issue and implement it or make significant progress on its implementation.